-In accordance with the "Methodology: Updated Counterparty Criteria For Derivatives: Eligibility Of 'A-2' Counterparties Removed In 'AAA' Transactions, (see "Related Research"), if we lower the rating on the counterparty to below 'A-1' (or to below 'A+' if it has no short-term rating), the counterparty will post collateral (125%) within 10 days and replace themselves within 60 days.
+In accordance with the "Methodology: Updated Counterparty Criteria For Derivatives: Eligibility Of 'A-2' Counterparties Removed In 'AAA' Transactions, (see "Related Research"), if we lower the rating on the counterparty to below 'A-1' (or to below 'A+' if it has no short-term rating), the counterparty will post collateral (125%) within 10 days and replace itself within 60 days.

-Under the transaction documents, any counterparty replacement or guarantee will be subject to rating confirmation.
-All the costs of the remedies will be borne by the downgraded counterparty.
+Under the transaction documents, any counterparty replacement or guarantee is subject to rating confirmation.
+The downgrade counterparty bears all the costs of the remedies.